Adding P2P calling to your outreach strategy

 To get the most value out of your calling program, you’ll also need to consider when you will use ThruTalk.

 Whenever you plan to make calls, you should time your phone banks with an eye to when your contacts are available and when you want them to act.
-Here’s some best practices for scheduling your calling:
+Here are some best practices for scheduling your calling:

 - Keep in mind that the more callers you have in the system, the more efficiently it runs.
 Wait times can range from 2-3 minutes for 1-3 callers, to less than 30 seconds in a phone bank with 20+ people.
 So having 20 people calling at the same time is far superior to having 20 people all calling alone at different times.